ava-labs/avalanche-docs/docs/nodes/validate/add-a-validator.md

 #### Staking Period

 `startTime` and `endTime` are required to specify the time of starting/leaving validation.
 The minimum duration that one can validate the Primary Network is 2 weeks, and the maximum duration is one year.
-One can re-enter the Primary Network after leaving, it’s just that the maximum _continuous_ duration is one year. `startTime` and `endTime` are the Unix times when your validator will start and stop validating the Primary Network, respectively. `startTime` must be in the future relative to the time the transaction is issued.
+One can start a new validation on the Primary Network after finishing one, it’s just that the maximum _continuous_ duration is one year. `startTime` and `endTime` are the Unix times when your validator will start and stop validating the Primary Network, respectively. `startTime` must be in the future relative to the time the transaction is issued.

 The sample code uses `const startTime: BN = UnixNow().add(new BN(60 * 1))` and
 `const endTime: BN = startTime.add(new BN(26300000))` to compute the Unix time 1 minute and 304 days in the future to use as the values of `startTime` and `endTime`, respectively.